shelsoloa/shelsoloa/README.md

 Currently working at __Gabzebo Interactive Media__ and getting Google ACE certified on the side.

-Open and actively seeking to new opportunities
+Open and actively seeking new opportunities

 Hit me up at:
  - My website: [shelsoloa.com](http://shelsoloa.com)